koustav-pal/HiCBricks/README.md

 There are many new developments which are planned for future releases of HiCBricks.
 Broadly speaking,

 - In v1, I will try to implement `read and export functions` for as many new Hi-C data formats as possible.
 On top priority is the `sparse matrix`, HiCExplorer and diffHiC, in that exact order.
-After much trepidation, I have decided that `.hic` import will not be supported as that one is an extremely niche format.
+Support for `.hic` is planned and requires some time.

 ## Contributing